-Eleven issues were enumerated on the complaint form however, two issues were presented to the Board as follows;
+[6] Seven issues were enumerated on the complaint form, however, 2 issues were presented to the Board as follows:

-- [5] Should the subject property be given a 95% size adjustment and be assessed the same as other retail groups? - [6] Is the Assessment Capitalization Rate too low?
+- (i) Should the subject property be given a 95% size adjustment and be assessed the same as other retail groups? - (ii) Is the Assessment Capitalization Rate applied too low?